adamantii/hold-it-lol/README.md

 ## Known Issues

-Known bug warnings (as of v0.6 beta):
+Known bug warnings (as of v0.7 beta):

-- Due to the way the extension loads, many UI elements break if you begin spectating a court and then join the court in the same tab; reload and join without spectating to resolve.
+- Due to the way the extension loads, spectating breaks some UI elements if you join after spectating; you'll be prompted to reload and join without spectating.
-- "No talking" toggle button doesn't work.
-You can still use the [##nt] custom tag to disable talking for a frame.